What personal information do we collect from the people who visit our website?

 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 You do this through your browser settings.
-Some of well known browsers are Google Chrome™, Firefox®, Safari®, Internet Explorer®, etc. Each browser is a little different, so look at your browser’s help menu to learn the correct way to modify your cookies.
+Some well-known browsers are Google Chrome™, Firefox®, Safari®, Internet Explorer®, etc. Each browser is different, so look at your browser’s help menu to learn how to modify your cookies.

-If you disable cookies in your browser, it will turn off some of the features that make your website experience more efficient and some of our services will not function properly.
+Disabling cookies in your browser will turn off some of the features that make your website experience more efficient, and some of our services will not function properly.

-We do not sell, trade, or otherwise transfer to outside parties your personally identifiable information unless we provide you with advance notice.
+We do not sell, trade, or otherwise transfer your personally identifiable information to outside parties unless we provide you with advance notice.
 This does not include website hosting partners and other parties who assist us in operating our website, conducting our business, or servicing you, provided those parties agree to keep this information confidential.
-We may also release your information when we believe release is appropriate to comply with the law, enforce our website policies, or protect ours or others’ rights, property, or safety.
+We may also release your information when we believe it is appropriate to comply with the law, enforce our website policies, or protect our or others’ rights, property, or safety.